library-data-platform/ldpmarc/README.md

 The transformed output is written to the table `folio_source_record.marctab`.

-At present ldpmarc does not grant privileges to Metadb users.
-A shell script can be used to do this, for example:
+To grant privileges to Metadb users:

 ```
 users=/path/to/list/of/users.txt